dywisor/kernelconfig/doc/rst/draft/pmintegration.rst

 *feature set* files
 -------------------

-As outline before, the idea here is to distribute files written in the `macros file format`_.
+As outlined before, the idea here is to distribute files written in the `macros file format`_.
 This can range from ``.config`` file snippets to conditional instructions.